arunparaman/circleci-realitycheck/README.md

 To test your installation, clone this code and add it to your CircleCI as a project.

+Then run #trigger.sh# inside your project directory to get an empty commit with a timestamp in the commit message.
+This should cause CircleCI to re-run all the jobs defined in the workflow.
+Don't worry about the context-based build error.

 If you have more ideas for things that should tested please submit a PR against the open source repository on GitHub where this project is maintained: <https://github.com/circleci/realitycheck>

 See the current CI status of the main repo at <https://circleci.com/gh/circleci/workflows/realitycheck>.